How to get the right money-making ad targeting from Audience Insights

 Now we are going to have some fun together playing around with the tool and see what you can do to get the best out of it.
 I will drop some knowledge bombs here and there in this blog post.

-On the left hand side, you can add whatever kind of audience you want to do research on before creating an ad campaign.
-I don’t think I need to explain much because the panel is quite intuitive but if you have a question, let me know in the comment.
+On the left hand side, you can add whatever audience you want to research before creating an ad campaign.
+I don’t think I need to explain much, because the panel is intuitive.
+If you have a question, let me know in the comment.

-What I like the most is this tab right there called “advanced”.
+What I like the most is this tab called “advanced”.
 You can find it by scrolling down a bit.

-This gives you even more insights into your target audience, like I said the more we know the audience the better we are to craft an ad that they like and want to buy.
+This gives you even more insights into your target audience.
+Like I said, the more we know the audience, the better we are to craft an ad they like and want to buy.

 Let’s look at some of them and see what kind of insights they offer.